Skip to content

 Service Port Description

-HyperbyteDB 8086 Time-series database (API + Prometheus metrics)
+HyperbyteDB 8086 Time-series database (JSON logs + OTLP traces enabled)

 Telegraf Collects host metrics and writes to HyperbyteDB